TheOtherAlexFleming/Dino-Fight/README.md

 # Dino-Fight
-Toy project for fullstack tings
+Toy project for fullstack tings, not to be taken too seriously.